MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 Azure Kubernetes Service includes a number of features to help secure your container infrastructure:

 - **Hypervisor-based isolation for worker nodes** - Each Kubernetes cluster runs on its own dedicated and isolated set of virtual machines so tenants can share the same physical infrastructure.
 - **Microsoft-maintained Linux and Windows images for worker nodes** - Worker nodes run Linux and Windows virtual machine images created by Microsoft to adhere to security best practices.
-Microsoft also regularly refreshes these images with the latest security updates.
+Microsoft also refreshes these images monthly with the latest security updates.

 Security is an ongoing area of investment for the Azure Kubernetes Service preview release on Azure Stack HCI, so stay tuned.